daymunc/daymunc_website/content/committees/SC.md

 Committee Topics:

-I. The Situation of Hong Kong
+I. The Situation in Hong Kong

 II.
 Protecting Women from Violent Extremism and Violent Non-State Actors